Home > Analyses > Financial Services > The Goldman Sachs Group, Inc.

 Strengths

-• Strong brand and market presence
+• strong brand and market presence

 Weaknesses

-• Declining ROIC and value destruction
+• declining ROIC below WACC signals value destruction

 Opportunities

-• Expansion in emerging markets
+• expansion in emerging markets with growing financial needs

 Threats

-• Regulatory and compliance risks
+• regulatory scrutiny and compliance costs

 Stock Price Action Analysis